terminusdb-labs/tdb-cli/README.md

 By default, the configuration file lives in your homedir at `~/.tdb.yml`.
 This can be overridden with the environment variable `TDB_CLI_CONFIG_PATH`.

 The configuration file is a YAML consisting of 3 sections:
-- endpoints: all the endpoints you wish to connect to
+- `endpoints`: all the endpoints you wish to connect to
-- credentials: credentials to use while connecting
+- `credentials`: credentials to use while connecting
-- contexts: configurations to use as defaults in tdb-cli
+- `contexts`: configurations to use as defaults in tdb-cli

 Finally, there's a field `current_context`, which configures the context used when not overridden.